tikibozo/plexarr/README.md

 - [PFsense+ (Home/free)](https://www.netgate.com/pfsense-plus-software/software-types) on a [Protectli FW6](https://protectli.com/vault-6-port/)
 - [TrueNAS Scale](https://www.truenas.com/truenas-scale) - [Custom 100TB build](https://www.truenas.com/community/threads/hw-build-review-truenas-scale-plex.109434/#post-755881)

 You might be asking "wait, TrueNAS Scale with docker compose?"
 Yes, [standing on the shoulders of others](https://static.xtremeownage.com/blog/2021/truenas-scale-use-vanilla-docker/#step-1-startup-scripts) I hacked docker back to standard and disabled k3s.
 This is not supported or a path for beginners, but has yeilded me exactly the system I wanted.
-Namely one with NAS storage resilience but not flaky community packages and goofy windowed UI.
+That is, one with NAS storage resilience but not flaky community packages or goofy windowed UI.

 ## Software
 On to the software stack.
 I've divided the system into multiple compose projects.
-This is namely for portability, so I could "down" a project on one system, copy the config files to another, and with an "up" have moved the whole stack somewhere else.
-Now that it's all on the same system, it also allows me to rebuild the media management project without affecting user facing services.
+This was initially for portability, so I could "down" a project on one system, copy the config files to another, and with an "up" have moved the whole stack somewhere else.
+Now that it's all on the same system, it also allows me to rebuild the media project without affecting user facing services.

 Stack contents:
 -  media: This is the main arr stack, which includes